In Japanese, Kansai-ben

 - Ichimaru Gin uses Kyoto-ben.
 Since it's a high-class accent, the English dub makes him sound a little posh instead of going the standard Southern-accent route.

-- Shinji and Hiyori of the Vizards also use Osaka-ben (and are voiced by Osaka natives).
-In one of the anime's next episode previews he tried to form some sort of Kansai-solidarity alliance with Gin, only for him to point out that their accents are different and spark a flame of Osakan pride in Shinji.
+- Shinji and Hiyori of the Vizards use Osaka-ben.
+In one of the anime's next episode previews Shinji tried to form some sort of Kansai-solidarity alliance with Gin, only for him to point out that their accents are different and spark a flame of Osakan pride in Shinji.

 - The Spiderman from Yaiba speaks with a thick Osaka-ben, since he's referred as a parody of Osaka people